 1. Speak their language

-The job of your ecommerce website isn’t to show visitors how knowledgeable you are; it’s to simply and plainly guide them towards learning what they need to learn and buying what they need to buy.
+The job of your ecommerce website isn’t to show visitors how knowledgeable you are.
+It’s to simply and plainly guide them towards learning what they need to learn and buying what they need to buy.

 Keep explanations and commentary straightforward and succinct.
 If you only need 10 words to say something, don’t use 11 words.
 Avoid industry jargon and esoteric terms.
 One exception is on business-to-business sites where technical talk might be expected and necessary.

 2. Don’t ask your visitors to think too much

 Shoppers want the path to be uncomplicated.
 They don’t want to make too many choices or be forced to stop and think very deeply.
 When you arrive on Zumiez’s site, you have to make one simple decision right away: shop men’s or shop women’s?
 (That doesn’t require much thinking!)

 Pre-fill information where possible.
 Never ask them to re-enter the same data into different forms (think about how much you like filling out redundant paperwork at the doctor’s office).

 Aim to make buying from you the easiest, most natural thing they’ve done all day.
 Avoid the manufacture of cognitive overload.
 It will sink your site.